Kikyou726/Naraku/readme.txt

-create a branch is quick AND simple
+create a branch is quick & simple